US orders China to shut consulate in Houston, Texas | DW | 22.07.2020

 Read more: Opinion: China is looking to challenge the US

-Wenbin stated that the consulate was operating as normal, following local media reports in Houston on Tuesday night that documents were being burned in a courtyard at the consulate.
+Wenbin stated that the consulate was operating as normal, following local media reports in Houston on Tuesday night that documents were being burned in a courtyard at the facility.

+Tensions between China and the US have worsed this year.
+President Donald Trump has repeatedly blamed Beijing for the coronavirus pandemic, which is believed to have originated in the Chinese city of Wuhan.
+The two countries have also been at odds over Hong Kong's autonomy and Beijing's territorial claims in the South China Sea.